NYPL/digpres/docs/staff/handbook.md

 ### Inclement Weather

-Announcements of inclement weather by NYPL HR and/or the National Weather Service trigger preparations for extended periods of time when staff may be unable to access the office.
+Announcements of inclement weather conditions by NYPL HR, the National Weather Service, and/or the Environmental Protection Agency trigger preparations for extended periods of time when staff may be unable to access the office.

-When NYPL HR or the NWS has issued a warning, staff should complete the following preparations:
+For an NYPL HR announcement, NWS warning, or EPA AQI forecast over 100 or 150 depending on their sensitivity to air quality, staff should complete the following preparations:

 * Take home laptops and any other equipment needed for work from home
 * Request work from home from their supervisor